whoan/blog-posts/posts/enter-snip.md

 }
 ```

-...and the `snip` command available in my system.
-If I write the following line, it just works:
+And suppose yor already have the `snip` command available in your system.
+If you write the following line, it just works:

 ```bash
 $ snip g++ examples/main.cpp && ./a.out